Programme - Arts Festival Summit 2026

 Closing day

-The EFA Members General Assembly will discuss all legal, financial and internal affairs of the association.
+The EFA Members General Assembly will discuss all legal, financial and internal affairs of the association and welcome new candidate members.

 End of the Arts Festivals Summit and departures

-For those with a little more time, we are developing an additional programme after the Arts Festivals Summit to visit Kotor.
+For those with a little more time, KotorArt International Festival is proposing an additional programme after the Arts Festivals Summit to visit Kotor.